 The Terminal Meeting in the Tent of Korah

-“Who sends away his wife and children to a foreign land so he could spend 40 days on a mountaintop with his manservant?” questioned one man—“I'll tell you who: Moses!
+“Who sends away his wife and children to a foreign country so he could spend 40 days on top of a mountain with his manservant?” questioned one man—“I'll tell you who: Moses!
 Y'all think he was up there writing the Ten Commandments?
 Ha, he was on honeymoon!”
 A very old man in his company then inquired: “What are you saying, Dathan?
 Are you suggesting that Moses, the leader of the congregation of Israel, under the charge of the God of our forefathers, the God of Abraham, the God of Isaac, and the God of Jacob, is homosexual?”
 But the man replied: “No, I'm not ‘suggesting’ that anybody is gay!
-I'm just . . .
 I'm just saying.
-You know what they say about the quiet, sneaky ones, especially those with authority over, say, a large number of people?
+You know what else they say about the quiet, sneaky ones, especially those with authority over, say, a large number of people?
 They walk around under the guise of meekness but, privately, be doing something nasty!
 I don't know about you guys, but for me, until I see the dried-up bones of Moses, I'm keeping my butt to the wall!”

 Part 1: “A Levite upon whom the Spirit of God rests”